 The first step is to apply and be hired for a work study job!

-Once you are hired, obtain a Student Worker Paperwork Kit by downloading it (click HERE).
-The kit contains all the instructions and steps you need to do in order to complete your hire.
+Once you are hired, please download and complete the Student Worker Paperwork Kit.
+You may also pick up a printed copy in the Career Services office.
+This kit contains all the instructions, forms, and steps you need to take in order to complete your hire.

 You must bring your completed paperwork to Human Resources before you can begin work.
 Human Resources is located on the 2nd floor of 31 St. James Avenue.